Whiteknight/whiteknight.github.com/stage/gci_final_review.md

 documents translated into several languages.
 What we ended up with was a huge pile of translated documents of various levels of quality, but for which we didn't even have an organizational infrastructure in place to manage.
-In fact, thats a problem that the Parrot Foundation still hasn't solved: Where do we put all these translated documents, how do we evaluate them, and how do we go about keeping them up to date?
+In fact, that's a problem that the Parrot Foundation still hasn't solved: Where do we put all these translated documents, how do we evaluate them, and how do we go about keeping them up to date?
 At the time of writing this blog post, The Parrot repository contains several branches which have translated documents